dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    When receiving this diff query response, the requester should send a new full query request to the Authorization Server, in order to fully retrieve the current pertaining portion of the TRL.

-* If the series item X with 'index' having value P is found in the collection associated to the requester, the Authorization Server returns a 2.05 (Content) diff query response.
+* If the series item X with 'index' having value P is found in the collection associated with the requester, the Authorization Server returns a 2.05 (Content) diff query response.

    The response payload includes a CBOR map with the following fields, whose CBOR labels are defined in {{trl-registry-parameters}}.